Framework OND

 • Launch plan and early support

-• Post-release adjustments based on real usage
+• Adjustments after launch based on real usage

 • Evolution path with new priorities

-1. Discovery and business context
+1. Understanding the problem and business context

 We define the real problem, who is affected by it, what impact it creates, and which operational or technical constraints already exist.